RichCanvas3/MyOrgService/orgservice/README.md

 ## Goals

-  Our goal with this service is to use agentic AI to scrape data from the web, allowing the app to obtain publically available credentials for a desired business within Colorado, Delaware, or Missouri.
-We are also able to obtain the credentials of an email, domain, or website using a smimilar system.
-This all allows out app to take in credentials based off of a user's email, company, etc and verify them using ZK proofs.
+* Use Agentic AI via OpenAI to obtain publically available company, email, domain, and website credentials in an efficient and autonomous manner
+* Gather data to be used for ZK Proofs

 ## Requirements